 The catchphrases for my business?

-Creativity, passion, the search for excellence and for perfection.
+Creativity, passion, the search for excellence, customization.

 The common thread across my professional activity?
 The famous words of Louis XIV:

 “The extraordinary, the great or the beautiful can be achieved only by thinking about it more often and more thoroughly than others.”